 Copyright © Nucleus Medical Media, Inc.

-It is not clear exactly what causes these problems in the cells, but is probably a combination of genetics and environment.
+It is not clear what causes changes in the cells.
+It is likely a combination of genes and environment.

 American Cancer Society